Gdoc/Admin

 Many organizations producing trade data have long recognized these factors.
 Indeed, international organizations often incorporate corrections in an attempt to improve data quality.

-The corrections applied in the OECD's 'balanced' series make this the best source for cross-country comparisons.
-However, this dataset has low coverage across countries, and it only goes back to 2011.
-This is an important obstacle since the complex adjustments introduced by the OECD imply we can't easily improve coverage by appending data from other sources.
-At Our World in Data we have chosen to rely on CEPII as the main source for exploring long-run changes in international trade, but we also rely on World Bank and OECD data for up-to-date cross-country comparisons.
+At Our World in Data, we have chosen to rely on CEPII as the main source for exploring long-run changes in international trade, but we also rely on World Bank, OECD, and IMF data for up-to-date cross-country comparisons.

 There are two key lessons from all of this.
 The first lesson is that, for most users of trade data out there, there is no obvious way of choosing between sources.
-And the second lesson is that, because of statistical glitches, researchers and policymakers should always take analyses of trade data with a pinch of salt.
-For example, in a recent high-profile report, researchers attributed mismatches in bilateral trade data to illicit financial flows through trade mis-invoicing (or trade-based money laundering).
-As we show here, this interpretation of the data is not appropriate, since mismatches in the data can, and often do arise from measurement inconsistencies rather than malfeasance.45
+And the second lesson is that, because of statistical glitches and nuance, researchers and policymakers should always take analyses of trade data with a pinch of salt.
+For example, in a high-profile report, researchers attributed mismatches in bilateral trade data to illicit financial flows through trade misinvoicing (or trade-based money laundering).
+As we show here, this interpretation of the data is not appropriate, since mismatches in the data can, and often do, arise from measurement inconsistencies rather than malfeasance.47

 Hopefully, the discussion and checklist above can help researchers better interpret and choose between conflicting data sources.